disease-sh/awesome-novelcovid/CONTRIBUTING.md

 * Keep descriptions concise.
 * If you want to add sections, please make a seperate PR.
 * Make sure you don't change or delete any of the other additions.
+* Only add your project to 1 category.
 <br>

 * What to add